 The Jim Valvano we knew could not have existed without people.
 He worked to motivate, stimulate, entertain and inspire any person that entered his life.
 The world was his team and his game plan would allow us all to be winners.
 He publicly shared the joys of his victories and the agony of his defeats.
 He certainly loved the limelight, but he also hoped that others would learn from the way in which he lived life.
 He wanted to matter to someone and to everyone.
 Perhaps it was is his deep love of humanity that allowed him to share the details of his darkest hour with millions of strangers that would become his closest confidants.

 A Man of Courage

 Jamie Valvano Howard is the “middle” of Jim and Pam Valvano’s three daughters.
 She is a 1995 graduate of North Carolina State University.
 During her father’s illness, she suspended her education to spend time with her family.
 She has enjoyed success as a middle school teacher and later as an event planner at The V Foundation.
-She is married to her high school sweetheart, Matt Howard.
-In 2000 they were blessed with a beautiful son, Jacob James, Jim Valvano’s first grandson.
-Younger brother Grant joined the family on October 30, 2002.
-The Howard family currently resides in Raleigh, NC.
+She resides in Cary with her two sons, Jacob James and Grant.
 Jamie continues to share her passion for the work being done at The Foundation through her writing and role as a public speaker.